zeynepersoy/GLOSSAQUA_dataset/README.md

 ## Repository structure

-This repository has the data, graphs and the code to reproduce the figures in the data article called "SizeAcross dataset: a global dataset of size spectra across aquatic ecosystems and trophic levels".
+This repository has the data, graphs and the code to reproduce the figures in the data article called "SizeAcross dataset: a global dataset of size spectra across aquatic ecosystems and taxonomic groups".

 ## Data structure